NPLeeWenKang/rideshare-cli/README.md

 <img src="https://user-images.githubusercontent.com/73012553/208284079-47828852-c80b-480f-8f06-9cd861238c5b.png" width="700"/>

-Because the project adopted a microservice architecture, several services has been created.
+Because the project adopted a microservice architecture, several services have been created.

 * **rideshare-cli** - Built with GO, this service acts as an interface for users to interact with the RideShare system.
 It has the appropriate error checks and satisfies all the functionalities listed above.